lsiepman/EnergieconsumptieNL/README.md

 *maps_interactive_cities.py*
 - Plots folium maps with energy consumption for the 10 largest cities in the Netherlands.
-[Amsterdam, Rotterdam, The Hague, Utrecht, Eindhoven, Groningen, Tilburg, Almere, Breda, Nijmegen]
+(Amsterdam, Rotterdam, The Hague, Utrecht, Eindhoven, Groningen, Tilburg, Almere, Breda, Nijmegen)

-*maps_static_national.py*
-- Creates a cartopy map with all gas or electricity usage for a year
-- There are too much data points, so the process is very slow, especially for the more recent years of electricity usage

 ## DATA
 - Energy data was taken from [Luca Basanisi